 Hotkeys: currently supported tools

-Each list at least contains the columns key, modifiers and description Some tools work with internal commands or command numbers, so they use columns for those too.
+Each list at least contains the columns key, modifiers and description, except VI where the first two are lumped together, and combinations of subsequent keys are possible.
+Some tools work with internal commands or command numbers, so they use columns for those too.
 When it's possible to redefine keys, a "type" column will show this.

 Total Commander, a 2-pane file manager for Windows